OpenZeppelin/openzeppelin-contracts/.changeset/brave-lobsters-punch.md

 'openzeppelin-solidity': major
 ---

 `Governor`: Add a public `queue` and an internal `_queue` function in the governor core.
-Module that implemement queuing are expected to override the internal one.
+Module that implement queuing are expected to override the internal one.